-The event takes place around Shinjuku Station East and West exits, and runs from 12 noon until 8pm.
+The event takes place around Shinjuku Station East and West exits.

 Every Friday and Saturday, head to Tokyo Comedy Bar and forget a bad week, or kickstart an amazing weekend, with the best comedians in Tokyo.
 Four top comedians and an amazing MC will provide you with an unforgettable night of […]

 After a few years of cancellations, the 91st Shimokitazawa Tengu Festival will go ahead.
 What happens?
 Every year during Japan’s Setsubun Festival (the day before spring in the old Japanese calendar, many demon-like characters called tengu will prowl the streets […]

 As part of the Chinese Spring Festival celebrations in Yokohama’s Chukagai (Chinatown), there will be a variety of traditional performance art on show.
 Expect lion dances, dragon dances, other dancing, songs, harps and acrobatics.
 The event takes place in Yamashita-cho […]

 It’s not spring yet — despite what social media is telling you — so why not get in the winter mood with some sake, fresh seafood, and live entertainment at this year’s Winter Festival in Yoyogi Park.
 What is there […]